 Object Oriented Programming (OOP) is an object-based paradigm of computer programming.
-The main idea is to combine data and procedures/functions (logic) that manipulate this data into one unit called an object.
+The main idea is to decompose tasks into objects, where object is combination of data and methods that manipulate this data.

 Main principles of OOP: